Construction 3D printing: Second generation 2010–present

 In 2022, engineers reported the development of swarms of autonomous 3D-printing drones for additive manufacturing and repair.

+In 2022, Lennar and ICON constructed Wolf Ranch, a community of 3D printed homes and the largest in the US.

 In November 2022, researchers at the University of Maine Advanced Structures and Composites Center completed a 600 sqft home composed of modular sections printed from wood byproducts.

+3D printing of the building envelope alone does not resolve time- and cost-intensive construction elements such as reinforcement, utilities, and interior finishes, which limits the overall competitiveness of the process compared to conventional methods in many scenarios.
+In response to these limitations, a second generation of construction 3D printing platforms is emerging.
+These systems combine additive manufacturing with complementary operations such as manipulation, cutting/drilling, placement, or inspection, using robotic automation, sensors, and artificial intelligence.
+In 2024–2025, pilot projects were demonstrated in Spain, including the inauguration of a building constructed using 3D printing, robotics, and artificial intelligence, with automated finishing and full regulatory certification.

 Design

 Architect James Bruce Gardiner designed two projects, Freefab Tower in 2004 and the Villa Roccia in 2009–2010.
 FreeFAB Tower was based on the original concept to combine a hybrid form of construction 3D printing with modular construction.
 Influences can be seen in various designs used by Winsun, including articles on the Winsun's original press release and office of the future.
 The FreeFAB Tower project also depicts the first speculative use of multi-axis robotic arms in construction 3D printing, the use of such machines within construction has grown steadily in recent years with projects by MX3D and Branch Technology.

 The Villa Roccia 2009–2010 took this work a step further with the a design for a Villa at Porto Rotondo, Sardinia, Italy in collaboration with D-Shape.
 The design for the Villa focused on the development of a site specific architectural language influenced by the rock formations on the site and along the coast of Sardinia, while also taking into account the use of a panellised prefabricated 3D printing process.
 The project went through prototyping and didn't proceed to full construction.

 Francios Roche (R&Sie) developed the exhibition project and monograph 'I heard about' in 2005 which explored the use of a highly speculative self propelling snake like autonomous 3D printing apparatus and generative design system to create high rise residential towers.

 Dutch architect Janjaap Ruijssenaars's performative architecture 3D-printed building was planned to be built by a partnership of Dutch companies.
 The house was planned to be built in the end of 2014, but this deadline wasn't met.
 The companies have said that they are still committed to the project.